 Sesamoiditis is a common ailment that affects the forefoot, typically in young people who engage in physical activities like running or dancing.
 The most common symptom is pain in the ball of the foot, especially of the medial or inner side.
 The term is a general description for any irritation of the sesamoid bone, which are tiny bones within the tendons that run to the big toe.
 Similar to the kneecap, the sesamoids function as a pulley, increasing the leverage of the tendons controlling the toe.
 When you push off against the toes, the sesamoids are involved and eventually become irritated, even fractured.

 Shin splints are a type of “overuse injury” to the legs.
-The pain is characteristic and located on the outer edge of the mid region of the leg next to the shin bone (tibia).
+Shin splints are not the shin bone fracturing or splintering.
+It is actually the muscle pulling excessively on its attachment to the bone.
+The pain is characteristic and usually located on the edge of the mid region of the leg usually next to the shin bone (tibia).
+It can be in different areas of the leg as well.
 It can be extreme and halt workouts.
-A multi-faceted approach of “relative rest” cab restore a pain free level of activity and return to competition.
-This includes changes in workouts, ice, rest, anti inflammatory medication, etc. Shin splints are typically caused by abnormal excessive pull of the muscle off the bone.
-Faulty biomechanics are typically found and can be corrected with ArchMasters TC3-DR orthotic technology.
+A multi-faceted approach of “relative rest” can restore a pain free level of activity and return to activity.
+Treatment includes changes in workouts, ice, rest, anti inflammatory medication, etc. As shin splints are typically caused by abnormal excessive pull of the muscle off the bone, addressing the faulty biomechanics long term can be best.

 If you’re not born with it, toe deformity develops as you grow and age.
 If so, this typically a sign of an abnormal alignment of your feet causing the muscles and tendons to abnormally contract the toes which can lead to hammer, mallet, or claw toe deformities.
 This can eventually lead to arthritis in the joints.
 Eventually the toes will not be able to be straightened out manually.
 Shoes do not necessarily cause hammertoes but rather can aggravate them if the shoe is not ideally fit.
 If you suffer with toe deformities, it is recommended you get checked for biomechanical causes.